-- Nickel at Site 100: Coedgwilym Cemetery: 63 % of the target value. - Cadmium at Site 69: Walsall Bilston Lane: 45 % of the target value.
+• Nickel at Site 100: Coedgwilym Cemetery: 50.1 % of the target value.

 All other annual mean values at all sites for Ni, As, Cd and Pb are below the relevant Lower Assessment Thresholds.

 The site at Pontardawe Tawe Terrace is situated close to the Wall Colmonoy nickel alloy production facility in Pontardawe.
 Whilst the Tawe Terrace site is nominally upwind of the facility it is very close to the source of nickel emissions and is located on the valley floor and hence measures higher concentrations than the downwind site at Pontardawe Brecon Road which is at several metres elevation up the valley.